zuplo/docs/docs/articles/api-key-api.md

 }
 ```

-You can use this API Key to call your Zuplo API Gateway that is protected by the
+You can use this API Key to call your Zuplo API Gateway that's protected by the
 [API Key Authentication](/docs/policies/api-key-inbound) policy.

 ### Query Consumers with API Keys By Tags